olajidechris/codespaces-jupyter/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Inattentive's Blog

 This is a blog on data analytics.
 It shows off a few of the things I've been learning.